Skip to main content

 exec_sw_show_nvtop

-Also, you can install remote extensions like the official Python one to run the debugger with the code:
+Remote extensions — such as the official Python extension — can also be installed to run the debugger against the code:

 show_py_debugger